tlswg/tls13-spec/draft-ietf-tls-tls13.md

        hs_master_secret = PRF(pre_master_secret, "handshake master secret",
                               session_hash)
                               [0..47];

+During resumption, the premaster secret is initialized with the "resumption premaster secret", rather than using the values from the ClientKeyShare/ServerKeyShare exchange.

 This master secret value is used to generate the record protection keys used for the handshake, as described in {{key-calculation}}.